 6. CEPI was already supported by UK aid through an initial ?10 million funding commitment in 2018.↩

 7. The qualifying criteria for access to support through the CCRT in the case of a life-threatening public health disaster was previously being a low income country and experiencing either (i) a cumulative loss of real Gross Domestic Product (GDP) of 10%; or (ii) a cumulative loss of revenue and increase of expenditures equivalent to at least 10% of GDP, however on 27th March the IMF’s Executive Board agreed to expand the qualification criteria for access, and on 13th April the Board approved immediate debt relief for 25 countries through the CCRT.↩

 10. The ODA Crisis Reserve has a total budget of ?500 million per year.
-Details of the sources of the most recently announced UK aid funding related to COVID-19 will be added when available.
-The UK has also announced its joint participation (along with France and Germany) in providing a package of material and financial support to Iran to help it manage the COVID-19 outbreak, however the exact value of the UK’s contribution to this package is currently unclear.↩
+Details of the sources of the most recently announced UK aid funding related to COVID-19 will be added when available.↩

 11. In 2018 (the most recent year for which figures are available) the UK made total ODA contributions of ?2.51 billion to the World Bank Group (including the International Bank for Reconstruction and Development (IBRD), the International Development Association (IDA), the International Finance Corporation (IFC) and core operating costs).
 Further details of initial World Bank COVID-19 emergency response projects funded are available here. ↩

 12. In 2018 the UK made total ODA contributions (measured on a grant equivalent basis) of ?37 million (including core contributions and contributions to the Poverty Reduction and Growth Trust (PRGT)).↩